hpi-swa/smalltalkCI/README.md

 <a name="how-to-local"/>
-## How to test your Smalltalk project locally
+## How To Test Your Smalltalk Project Locally

 You can use smalltalkCI to run your project's tests locally.
 Just [clone][clone] or [download][download] smalltalkCI and then you are able to initiate a local